Dominicus Gundissalinus: Life

 The last record witnessing Gundissalinus alive is the report of a meeting between the chapters of Segovia and Burgos, held in Segovia in 1190.
 It is probable that the last years of Gundissalinus's life were spent in that Castilian town, and he died sometime after 1190.

+Translations of Gundissalinus

+Together with Avendauth, that is, Abraham ibn Daud, and Iohannes Hispanus, Gundissalinus translated around twenty philosophical works from Arabic to Latin, which decisively marked the passage from Platonism to Aristotelianism typical of Latin speculation of the 13th century.
+Translations traditionally attributed to Gundissalinus are: